guidavids/Project-1---Airflow/README.md

 ### 3. Start Docker with the .yaml file

 Type "docker compose up" on any terminal when Docker Desktop is running.
 When done with the "-d" flag it will run in disjointed format

-Type "docker compose down" for when you want to stop and delete the containers whilst retaining the images
+Note: Type "docker compose down" for when you want to stop and delete the containers whilst retaining the images

 ### 4. Access Airflow UI

 Open your preferred browser and enter "http://localhost:8080" when Docker is running or click 8080:8080 on the "containers" section of Docker Desktop
+Airflow Login details:
+- username: airflow
+- password: airflow

 ## Project Management